linakirsanova/flask-labs/09_database_management/01_adding_a_relationship/README.md

 ### 0. Wha...?

 When poking around in Samir's app, you'll notice that something happens when you try to create two users with the same username or email.
-Fix this so that the app is able to handle this and let the user know the username is already taken.
+Fix this so that the app is able to handle this scenario and let the user know in some way.

 ### 1. Create The Relationship